A Snohomish barbershop defies orders to remain closed during coronavirus — and customers line up

 Kevin Nigh of Arlington walked out of the shop, his pale scalp visible through his buzz cut, his neck tan, and a smile on his face.

 “So, so much better,” he said.
-“I was in the military for 28 years and it getting your hair cut gets ingrained in you.
+“I was in the military for 28 years and getting your hair cut gets ingrained in you.
 Grooming standards.
 And I feel perfectly safe.”

 Kimble learned the bibs in the shop bore the American flag, and turned and walked to his car.